ngaylinn/epigenetic-gol-v1/README.md

 The division of `PhenotypeProgram`, `Genotype`, and `make_phenotype` is also pretty unrealistic.
-In nature, these concepts are tangled together into one complex system, consisting of DNA molecules and a whole host of associated molecules and cellular processes.
+In nature, these concepts are tangled together into one complex system, consisting of DNA molecules and a whole host of associated protein complexes and cellular processes.
 It's also pretty weird that development happens all at once when an organism is spawned, and then the rest of the organism's life is computed from that phenotype in a fully deterministic way.
 Development and living life are more dynamic, continuous, and interactive for a natural organism.
 Finally, the term "development" is most often applied to multicellular organisms that assemble and grow a complex body, but this project operates more like a single cell directing its own growth.
 It does not involve collaboration of many independent cells, each consulting their own gene sequence, with cell-type differentiation, and so on.

-The design of the `PhenotypeProgram` and `Genotype` bear a passing resemblence to their natural counterparts.
+The design of the `PhenotypeProgram` and `Genotype` bear very little resemblence to their natural counterparts.
 Some aspects of the `PhenotypeProgram` resemble things like methylation or hox genes, but only obliquely.
 [Methylation](https://en.wikipedia.org/wiki/DNA_methylation) is a natural system used to annotate a gene sequence to change how it gets read and copied by the cell.
 [Hox genes](https://en.wikipedia.org/wiki/Hox_gene) serve as a